 When is Record Store Day 2022?

 Record Store Day is scheduled for April 23.
 In 2022, RSD is celebrating an impressive 15-year run.

 Historically, the main Record Store Day event falls in April and for the first time in two years, RSD is back in the spring!
 In response to the ongoing COVID-19 pandemic, RSD organizers planned separate, socially distanced events throughout 2020 and 2021 to accommodate smaller crowds (and keep you coming back for more).

 How does Record Store Day work?

-The first Record Store Day in 2008 was organized as a celebration of the record community, from store owners to collectors to casual customers.
-Artists and labels will schedule exclusive new content or coveted reissues, which is organized by the Record Store Day crew.
-Inventory will vary greatly depending on where you live or where you shop.
+Artists and labels will schedule the release of exclusive new content or coveted reissues, which is organized by the Record Store Day crew.
+Inventory will vary greatly depending on where you live or shop.
 Your favorite record store — whether it’s the local brick-and-mortar or your go-to shop on Discogs — will request items from RSD, but that doesn’t guarantee that the store will get enough for everyone who wants one.

-Where can I buy Record Store Day releases online?
+Where can I buy RSD 2022 releases online?

 How much are RSD releases?

 Great question.
 The short answer?
 It depends.
-The long answer: RSD release prices vary greatly because there is a limited supply from a wide variety of artists and formats.
+The long answer?
 The very nature of Record Store Day creates exclusivity.
 Since every item is limited-edition, naturally, the demand is going to be a lot higher than the supply.
-Depending on the album, the value will appreciate over time.
-However, the initial drop price is pretty on par for what you would pay for a special format (like a picture disk), a box set (especially those collector’s versions), colored vinyl, or coveted reissue.
-If you are interested in how your scores might appreciate in value, take a look at some of the most expensive Record Store Day releases from past years.
+Depending on the release, the value will appreciate over time.
+However, the initial drop price is typically standard for what you would pay for a special format (like a picture disc), a box set (especially those collector’s versions), colored vinyl, or a beloved reissue.
+The cost tends to be more expensive for titles that have fewer copies or more goodies.